 We start by uploading it to Google Storage and passing it to Document AI.

-#> Welcome to daiR 0.9.1, your gateway to Google Document AI v1. #> Access token not available.
-Have you provided a valid service account key file?
+#> Welcome to daiR 0.9.9, your gateway to Google Document AI v1. #> Access token available.

 We check our bucket for the json output and download it when it’s ready:

 On first inspection, this does not look so bad.
 But notice the transition from the first to the second paragraph:

 … they might reduce public support for the new Dubcek administration.
 Czech consumer in connection with these price increases.